shakfu/py2max/README.md

 - Can handle potentially any Max object or maxclass.

-- Lots of unit tests, >90% coverage.
+- Lots of unit tests, ~99% coverage.

 - Analysis and offline scripted modification of Max patches in terms of composition, structure (as graphs of objects), object properties and layout (in the context of graph-drawing algorithms).

 - Allows precise layout and configuration of Max objects.

 - Patcher objects have generic methods such as `add_textbox` and can also have specialized methods such as `add_coll`.
-In the latter case, for example, the `add_coll` method has a `dictionary` argument to make it easy to prepopulate the `coll` object (see `py2max/tests/test_coll.py`).
+For example, the `add_coll` method has a `dictionary` argument to make it easy to prepopulate the `coll` object (see `py2max/tests/test_coll.py`).

 - Has a `maxclassdb` feature which recalls default configuration of Max Objects.

 ## Possible use cases

+- Script patcher file creation.

+- Batch modification of existing .maxpat files.

 - Create parametrizable objects with configuration from offline sources.
 For example, one-of-a-kind wavetable oscillators configured from random wavetable files.

-- Generation of test cases during external development
+- Generation of test cases and `.maxhelp` files during external development

 - Takes the pain out of creating objects with lots of parameters